pygzfei/gin-cache/README.md

 	cache, _ := startup.MemCache(
 	// Global cache time
 	// The survival time of each cache is 30 minutes.
-	//Different key values have different expiration times and do not affect each other time.Minute * 30,
+	// Different key values have different expiration times and do not affect each other time.Minute * 30,
 	)
 	r := gin.Default()